Extra Facts

 \(K/k\) is Galois when it has as many automorphisms as it should (its degree).

-Theorem 3 Let \(K/k\) be a finite extension.
-It is Galois if and only if it has \([K:k]\) automorphisms over \(k\).
+- (G2) It is Galois if and only if it has \([K:k]\) automorphisms over \(k\).

-If \(K/k\) is Galois and \(K/E/k\) is an intermediate extension, then \(K/E\) is also Galois.
+It follows that \(K/k\) is Galois and \(K/E/k\) is an intermediate extension, then \(K/E\) is also Galois.
+In fact, if \(L/K\) is Galois and \(E/K\) is any extension, all in a common overfield, then \(EL/E\) is Galois.

 It may be worth noting that one can give a very pared-down development of normality and separability to define Galois extensions quite quickly: a version of the PET can be proven without reference to embeddings, and will just tell you that the splitting field of a separable polynomial is of the form \(k(\gamma)/k\), avoiding separable degree and so on.
 The facts we proved about normal extensions are much simpler for primitive extensions, which after all formed the base case for our inductions.
 But inseparable normal extensions are really interesting, so it’s better to develop a theory which includes them!

 However, the proofs are worth the detour, and having a variety of equivalent definitions is helpful.
 As I’ve organized them, (N1) and (S1) are each to check in concrete cases, while (N2) and (S2) are often useful for proving general facts or checking extensions not concretely associated to polynomials, and (N3) and (S3) tell you about properties of field elements based on the extension plus lend themselves to inductive arguments.
-When we prove the funmental theorem(s) of Galois theory, all of them will find uses!
+When we prove the funmental theorem(s) of Galois theory, all of them will find a use!

 Given a group \(H\) acting on a set \(K\), we denote by \(K_H\) the subset of elements in \(K\) which are fixed by \(H\), i.e. \[K_H = \{k\in K\ |\ k^h = k\ \textrm{ for all }\ h\in H\}.\] You will often see this written as \(K^H\) instead, but that conflicts with my notation for group actions.